When should I apply?

 What is the closing date for programmes?

-Closing dates for all applications is June 30th, 2017.
+Closing dates for all applications will be in June, 2019.
 At this stage many courses are fully subscribed.
+Programmes are subject to early closure depending on places available.

 Can I apply for multiple programmes?